sumnerevans/sumnerevans.com/content/posts/programming/2020-advent-of-code.rst

       2   00:04:43   609      0   00:07:35   554      0
       1   00:08:00  1134      0   00:09:30   945      0

-A few highlights include the following (numbers reported as part 1/part 2):
+A few highlights for me on the global leaderboard include the following (numbers reported as part 1/part 2):

 * Top 1000 days: 9/10
 * Best day overall: 226/168 (day 9)